Certified Clinical Medical Assistant

 Medical Assistants - Employment & Education

+Employment of medical assistants is projected to grow 23 percent from 2018 to 2028, much faster than the average for all occupations.
 The growth of the aging baby-boom population will continue to increase demand for preventive medical services, which are often provided by physicians.
-As their practices expand, physicians will hire more assistants to perform routine administrative and clinical duties, allowing the physicians to see more patients.
+As a result, physicians will hire more assistants to perform routine administrative and clinical duties, allowing the physicians to see more patients.